Skip to main content

 • Any student who has a case pending against them in Northwestern’s Office of Student Conduct that could result in separation from the University.

 Any student who is returning from a leave of absence must be enrolled in classes for at least one semester before applying for the program.
 Students with pre-existing health concerns that have potential to interfere with success on the program may be asked to work with the Dean of Students office to ensure that a treatment plan is in place during the course of the program.
 NU-Q reserves the right to make final determinations about a student’s eligibility to participate in the program for reasons including, but not limited to, health and safety concerns and pending conduct cases against students that do not rise to the level of separation from the University.
-These determinations are at the discretion of the Director for the Student Experience, Assistant Dean for the Student Experience, and the Senior Associate Dean and Chief Academic Officer.
+These determinations are at the discretion of the Director for the Student Experience and Assistant Dean for the Student Experience.

 Back to top